Social Media Management Blog | Sendible's Insights

 Creating compelling video hooks requires understanding different psychological triggers that capture attention and crafting a good hook to follow.
 For example, use hook taps.

 Question hooks leverage our natural curiosity.
-"Are you making this common mistake with your restaurant's social media?" immediately engages viewers and keeps viewers engaged by making them mentally participate in your content.
+"Are you making this common mistake with your restaurant's social media?" immediately engages viewers and keeps them engaged by inviting them to mentally participate in your content.

 Bold statement hooks use surprising facts or controversial claims to stop viewers mid-scroll.
 "Most dental practices are losing 40% of potential patients before they even walk through the door," creates immediate intrigue.